mlabs-haskell/plutus-use-cases/mlabs/nix/README.md

 This will update both the revision, and the sha256 of the said dependency, that will then get pulled by haskell-nix.

+To update all of the dependencies with `niv`, run the `update-sha256map.sh` script in the repository root.

 # Updating plutus

 In the case of a `plutus` upgrade, you _must_ also update the `rev` field of `plutusSrc`